firstgear/learn-javascript/01-js-basics.md

 ### [Cloning an object](./01-js-basics/examples/objects-09.js)

+Iterate over all properties including methods in object to copy them to new object.

 ### [Garbage Collection](./01-js-basics/examples/objects-10.js)

 JS has automatic memory allocation, called garbage collection.
 No need to allocate memory to object as in C/C++.